Data Centers in South Carolina

 Natural Disaster Risk

-South Carolina has a High natural disaster risk profile, with a FEMA National Risk Index score of 88.80 as of September 2025.
-Careful site selection and facility engineering are essential to mitigate potential impacts.
+South Carolina has a High natural disaster risk profile, with a FEMA National Risk Index score of 88.80, as of September 2025.
+Site selection and facility engineering are critical to mitigate these potential threats.